Digital Nomad Guide to Bali

 Groceries and Shopping for Digital Nomads in Bali

-While living in Bali for remote working, there is no better and cheaper way than to cook your own food.
+While being a digital nomad in Bali working remotely, there is no better and cheaper way than to cook your own food.
 Fortunately, this island isn’t short of places to shop for groceries.
 You can find a large number of fresh markets along with supermarkets and local shops spread across the area.

 There is no better place to find organic, fresh fruits and vegetables, meat, and fish than the nearest farmers market in Bali.
-Here are the most popular ones.
+Here are the some popular ones.

 Sindhu Market, Sanur